 Children learn to be resourceful through the practice of being goal-directed.
 In an article at Edutopia, teachers learn that fostering resourcefulness involves encouraging students to plan, strategize, prioritize, set goals, seek resources, and monitor their progress.

 In similar ways, parents teach resourcefulness when they walk beside children through the everyday practice of being goal-directed rather than attempting to set objectives and problem-solving for kids.

 The common approach that applies to both parents and educators is to involve children in their own goal-setting and decision-making.
 This promotes independence and collaboration with adults simultaneously.

 The following strategies apply the research on goal-setting at home, in the classroom, or on the sports field.

 Five Ways to Help Children Set and Achieve Goals

+- Self-commit.
 For a goal to be motivating to a child, it must give meaning to a mental or physical action to which a child feels committed.
-This self commitment becomes a key element in self-regulation, a child’s ability to monitor, control, and alter his own behaviors.
+This self-commitment becomes a key element in self-regulation, a child’s ability to monitor, control, and alter his own behaviors.
 This doesn’t mean that parents or teachers should not be involved in goal-setting.
 In fact, adults can serve as goal facilitators—helping kids see options, asking core questions, and providing supportive feedback.